Volvo 480: Limited Edition (Paris blue)

-In 1991, to mark the release of a new colour to the range, Paris Blue, Volvo offered a special edition 480.
-It featured turquoise bumper and trim inserts, as well as a unique interior, featuring two-tone turquoise and grey leather upholstery, speckled multicoloured carpet, and a MOMO leather steering wheel.
-It also received a front chin spoiler, 14-inch Atlas 5-spoke alloy wheels, and was only available from the factory with the naturally aspirated 1.7 catalysed engine.
+In 1991, to mark the release of a new colour to the range, Paris Blue, Volvo offered a special edition featuring turquoise bumper and trim inserts, as well as a unique interior, featuring two-tone turquoise and grey leather upholstery, speckled multicoloured carpet, and a MOMO leather steering wheel with grey and turquoise strip.
+It also received a front chin spoiler, 14-inch Atlas 5-spoke alloy wheels and was available from factory with the naturally aspirated 1.7 catalysed engine.
+A unique sample with 1.7 turbo engine was displayed at the 75th anniversary of the Paris Motor Show in 1992.
+This special edition was discontinued following the release of the "Two-Tone" limited edition in 1992.
+This version is commonly referred to as the "Paris Edition" by enthusiasts, as well as being the rarest of the special editions, as just a handful of examples survive.

 Limited Edition (Two-Tone)

-1992 saw the release of another Limited Edition (commonly referred to as the "Two-Tone"), which featured a distinctive green and silver two-tone metallic paint scheme, leather steering wheel, and a unique half leather interior.
-A lower chin spoiler and 15-inch Taurus 5-spoke alloy wheels were also standard until it was discontinued in 1993.
-Like the 'Paris blue' Limited Edition, the 'Two-Tone' Limited Edition was not limited to any specific production number.
+1992 saw the release of another Limited Edition (commonly referred to as the "Two-Tone"), which featured a distinctive Peacock Green over Smoke Silver two-tone metallic paint scheme, leather steering wheel, and a unique split-vinyl and velour interior.
+The Two-Tone also featured a lower chin spoiler 15-inch Taurus 5-spoke alloy wheels as standard kit until it was discontinued in 1993.
+Unlike the other special editions, the Two-Tone was available with all engine options and could be purchased as S, ES or Turbo spec (depending on the market).
+Like the 'Paris Blue' Limited Edition, the 'Two-Tone' Limited Edition was not limited to any specific production number.

 GT

-For the UK market in 1994, the GT was introduced as a strict run of 250 cars.
-It was available in two colours only; Racing Green Metallic and Flame Red Metallic.
-The all-leather interior was specially designed by an artist and featured a red, green, and brown printed pattern, which was unique to each car.
-The GT also featured Air-conditioning as standard, 15-inch multi-spoke Vesa alloys, and was only available with the 2.0 engine.
-The GT was sold outside of the UK, however, it was an option pack, not a standalone model, and did not feature the same interior or wheels as the UK models.
+For the UK market on 1 June 1994 the GT was introduced as a strict run of only 250 cars.
+It was available in two colours; Racing Green Metallic and Burgundy Pearl Metallic.
+The all-leather interior was specially designed by the German artist Wolf Cieciersci and featured a red, green, and brown hand painted pattern, unique to each car and no two sets of seats were the same.
+The GT also featured Air-conditioning as standard, 15-inch multi-spoke Vesa alloys and was only available with the 2.0 engine.
+The car retailed at £16,245.

+A GT model was also sold outside of the UK, however it was simply an option pack, not a standalone model and it did not feature the same interior or wheels as the UK models.
+Unlike the UK market GTs, it could be optioned with a Turbo engine.

 Celebration

 1995 saw the United Kingdom release of the "Celebration" limited edition of 480 specially equipped and numbered cars.
 Celebrations were sold only in three colours, Dark Grey Metallic, Burgundy Metallic, and Satin White.
-A 6-disc CD changer, ruched leather interior, 15-inch 6-spoke Cetus alloy wheels, and air-conditioning were among the standard features found on the Celebration.
-The Celebration was sold as the 'Collection' in mainland Europe, also being a limited edition of a separate 480 examples.
+A ruched leather interior, 15-inch 6-spoke Cetus alloy wheels, and air-conditioning (in lieu of a moonroof) were among the standard features found on the Celebration.
+The Celebration was sold as the "Collection" in mainland Europe, also being a limited edition of a separate 480 examples.